bytecraftoy/timesheets-frontend/README.md

 Up and down arrow keys can be used to move between different rows.

 Tab and shift + tab keys can be used to move forward or backward between different text boxes.
 Pressing tab at the end of a row will change the focused text box to be the first text box on the next row.
 Pressing shift + tab at the first text box of a row works the same way but in reverse.

+Description fields can be shown and hidden using ctrl + alt + a.

+Current week can be changed using ctrl + , to go to the last week and ctrl + . to go to the next week.